Explore

 Components of a product requirements document

 What does a PRD look like?
-Well, it depends — on a lot.
+Well, it depends.
 From the industry to maturity of the organization's development process to the product itself, requirements gathering and documentation is impacted by a variety of factors.
 We put together a few examples of different types of PRDs below, so you can get a sense of what to expect.

 PRDs typically contain some or all of the following: